Joc Pederson Preview, Player Props: Giants vs. Phillies

-The San Francisco Giants, including Joc Pederson (.267 slugging percentage in past 10 games, including no home run), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Monday at 6:40 PM ET.
+On Tuesday, Joc Pederson (coming off going 2-for-2 with a home run and an RBI) and the San Francisco Giants play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Braves.
+In his most recent game, he reached base in all three of his plate appearances (2-for-2 with a home run and an RBI) against the Phillies.

 Joc Pederson Game Info & Props vs. the Phillies